bradedelman/baller-android/README.md

 		add on line 4 (right before the <application

 		<uses-permission android:name="android.permission.INTERNET" />

+		also add this attribuet to the application tag:

+		android:usesCleartextTraffic="true"

 	```

 4. Add a Sample Baller View to your App
 	- Open MainActivity